 Our early childhood education program will grow your teaching skills with courses in education theory and practice.
 Study history, geography, science, math, language arts, literature and music—all subjects you'll incorporate in your classroom.

-Add a certification in English as a second language (ESL) programming or special education to make yourself even more marketable.
+Add a certification in English as a second language (ESL) programming to make yourself even more marketable.

 In your first weeks at Susquehanna, you'll have rich, real-world academic experiences in area classrooms—through classroom observations, one-on-one tutoring, small group instruction and more.